The Ngorongoro Crater is a unique safari destination in northern Tanzania.

 Millions of wildebeests, zebras, and other animals start the annual migration from the Serengeti to the Maasai Mara in Kenya.

-The estimate is around 1.5 million animals join the migration each year.
+An estimated 1.5 million animals join the migration each year.

 Read more about the wildebeest migration.